View of the city from Park Guell in Barcelona, Spain.View of the city from Park Guell in Barcelona, Spain.

 BTEC

 BTEC Extended Diploma: History or a suitable alternative such as Classical Civilisation, English, Philosophy, Religious Studies, Government & Politics, Sociology or Law.
-Typical offer – DMM (Can only consider in combination with one of the A levels listed above)
+Typical offer – DMM (Can only consider in combination with one of the A Levels listed above.)

 In addition, a GCSE in a modern foreign language at grade C / 4 or above is required.